Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take Norfloxacin Sandoz.

-During treatment with this medicine:
+During treatment with this medication:

-Severe, prolonged, and potentially irreversible adverse effects
+Severe, disabling, long-lasting, and potentially irreversible adverse effects

-Allergic reactions
+Hypersensitivity reactions

 Liver disease

-During use with norfloxacin, cases of liver insufficiency (possible inability of the liver to perform its normal metabolic functions and severe life-threatening risk) have been reported (see section 4).
-If you observe any symptoms, such as loss of appetite, jaundice (yellow discoloration of the skin), dark urine, itching, or stomach pain, stop taking norfloxacin and consult your doctor immediately.
+During use with norfloxacin, cases of liver failure (possible inability of the liver to perform its normal metabolic functions and serious danger to life) have been reported (see section 4).
+If you notice any symptoms, such as loss of appetite, jaundice (yellowing of the skin), dark urine, itching, or stomach pain, stop taking norfloxacin and consult your doctor immediately.

-Tendinitis and/or tendon rupture
+Tendon inflammation and/or tendon rupture

-Epilepsy and other central nervous system disorders
+Epilepsy or other central nervous system disorders

 Peripheral neuropathy

 In rare cases, you may experience symptoms of nerve damage (neuropathy) such as pain, burning, tingling, numbness, and/or weakness, especially in the feet and legs or hands and arms.
-If this happens, stop taking norfloxacin and inform your doctor immediately to prevent the development of a potentially irreversible disorder.
+If this occurs, stop taking norfloxacin and inform your doctor immediately to prevent the development of a potentially irreversible disorder.

 Pseudomembranous colitis

-Cardiac problems
+Heart problems

-G6PD enzyme deficiency
+G6PD deficiency (glucose-6-phosphate dehydrogenase deficiency)

-Myasthenia gravis (disease that causes muscle weakness)
+Myasthenia gravis (a disease that causes muscle weakness)

 Visual disturbances

-Renal disease
+Kidney disease

-Crystalluria (crystals in your urine)
+Cristalluria (crystals in your urine)

-Other medicines and Norfloxacin Sandoz
+Other medications and Norfloxacin Sandoz

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Oral contraceptives